TheMarveled/movie-cataloguer/README.md

 * **Free to use, forever**

 To get you started quickly, the app includes **TMDb API integration** for automatic movie identification, **fast backend processing** with Flask and SQLite, and a **clean, visual UI** designed specifically for browsing physical media collections.
+However I do appreciate a donation to help maintain this project.

 ---

 ![Python](https://img.shields.io/badge/python-3.11-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

+--

+# Donator's Column

+Empty... so far